top of page

 Dynamic interactions of the ovarian-fallopian axis in high grade serous cancer

 It is now recognized that a large percentage of high grade serous ovarian cancers arise in the fallopian tube and colonize the ovary as the primary metastatic step.
 Since one of the largest tumor masses tends to be found in the ovary after diagnosis, this raises the possibility that the ovary contributes to tumor spread and aggressiveness.
 One of the risk factors associated with ovarian cancer is the lifetime number of ovulations.
 Few models are currently available that allow the process of ovulation and the development of ovarian cancer to be studied.
-To address this gap, we propose to create in vitro models of the fallopian-ovarian interaction within a normal ovulation context to examine key aspects of the ovarian microenvironment during tumor initiation.
+To address this gap, we have engineered fallopian tube and ovary cultures on a tissue chip to study ovulation and early events in high grade serous cancer formation from the fallopian tube.

 NCI R01 (Sanchez/Burdette)